 There was no outlook written for Marcus Gilchrist in 2017.
 Check out the latest news below for more on his current fantasy value.

 Marcus Gilchrist Contract Information:

-Signed a four-year contract with the Jets in March 2015.
+Signed a one-year contract with the Texans in July of 2017.

 To instantly reveal our fantasy analysis of every player – including Marcus Gilchrist – simply subscribe now.

 |2017 Proj||28||HOU||Subscribe now to see our 2017 projections for Marcus Gilchrist|